Skip to content

 Command parameters:

 • -user admin@local.host — the email address of the user whose access you need to restore.
-Use the same address that this user signs in with.

 ⚠️ The -user flag is required